AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 -------------------

 Traditionally, backend data is made availible via some sort of RESTful api.
-In nautilus, services use a new technology called GraphQL from the facebook engineers which allows the service to expose the data through a single endpoint.
-For more information on GraphQL, visit this page.
+In nautilus, services use a piece of technology from the facebook engineers called GraphQL which allows the service to expose the data through a single endpoint.
+For more information on GraphQL, visit [this]() page.

-Normally, building the description of our endpoint would result in a significant amount of duplicated code (a new field for every model attribute we want to include).
-However, recently the Graphene team added automated support for SQLAlchemy models allowing us to add a graphql endpoint to our service with a few additional lines:
+Normally, building the schema for our endpoint would result in a significant amount of duplicated code (a new field for every model attribute we want to include).
+However, recently the Graphene team added automated support for SQLAlchemy models allowing us to add a graphql endpoint to our service with only a few additional lines:

 .. code-block:: python